nameerfdt/cse210-06/README.md

     * score.py

 * actions.py
+    * add_bullets_action.py
+        * adds bullets when spacebar is pressed
+    * add_marauders_action.py
+        * adds marauders in time of game
     * control_player_action.py
         * uses keyboard_service to set player velocity
     * handle_collision_action.py
         * interprets what happens when actors touch each other
-        * if player touches bullet player loses life
-        * if alien touches bullet alien is removed
+        * if marauder touches bullet marauder is removed
-        * if alien touches player loses game
-        * handle_game_over (method) if player out of lives
+        * handles score for player
     * move_actors_action.py
         * tell actors to move to new positions as defined by velocity
     * draw_actors_action.py
         * calls video_service to draw related actors
+    * set_velocity_action.py
+        * sets velocity for marauders
     * script.py
         * stores all actions